Nobel Prize in Physics controversies: Violation of the conservation of parity

 Chien-Shiung Wu disproved the law of the conservation of parity (1956) with the so called Wu experiment, becoming the first Wolf Prize in Physics laureate.
 She died in 1997 without receiving a Nobel.
 Wu assisted Tsung-Dao Lee personally in his parity laws development—with Chen-Ning Yang—by providing him in 1956 with a possible test method for beta decay that worked successfully.
 Her book Beta Decay (1965) is still a sine qua non reference for nuclear physicists.

+Sommerfeld's contributions

+Arnold Sommerfeld was nominated for the Nobel Prize 84 times, more than any other physicist (including Otto Stern, who got nominated 82 times), but he never received the award.

 Bose–Einstein statistics

 Satyendra Nath Bose (left) and Albert Einstein (right) discovered Bose–Einstein statistics.
 Bose never received a Nobel Prize.
 Einstein awarded a single 1921 prize out of numerous nominations.

 Several Nobel Prizes were awarded for research related to the concepts of the boson, Bose–Einstein statistics and Bose–Einstein condensate—the latest being the 2001 Nobel Prize in Physics given for advancing the theory of Bose–Einstein condensates although Satyendra Nath Bose himself was not awarded the Nobel Prize.
 In his book The Scientific Edge, physicist Jayant Narlikar observed: "SN Bose's work on particle statistics (c.1922), which clarified the behavior of photons (the particles of light in an enclosure) and opened the door to new ideas on statistics of Microsystems that obey the rules of quantum theory, was one of the top ten achievements of 20th century Indian science and could be considered in the Nobel Prize class."
 The work of other 20th century Indian scientists which Narlikar considered to be of Nobel Prize class were Srinivasa Ramanujan, Chandrasekhara Venkata Raman and Meghnad Saha.

 However, when asked about the omission, Bose himself said: "I have got all the recognition I deserve."
 Rolf-Dieter Heuer, the director general of European organization for nuclear research CERN, commented in a scientific meet in Kolkata titled Frontiers of Science that "it is unfortunate that pioneering Indian physicist Satyendra Nath Bose did not win the Nobel Prize for work on quantum physics in the 1920s that provided the foundation of the Bose–Einstein statistics and the theory of the Bose–Einstein condensate".